-Fourth Year (2020) Work on Dissertation
+Fourth Year (2022) Work on Dissertation

-Fifth Year (2020) Complete Internship [Graduate!]
-ALL STUDENTS - those admitted with a previous master's degree and those with only a bachelor's degree, are required to establish (and complete) a pre-dissertation research project in fulfillment of the research seminar (EDPS 6860) requirements.
+Fifth Year (2023) Complete Internship [Graduate!]
+ALL STUDENTS - are required to establish (and complete) a pre-dissertation research project in fulfillment of the research seminar (EDPS 6860) requirements (even if entering with a previous Master's degree).
 Students must sign up each semester for the research seminar for the first two years of the program or until the PDRP is completed.
 Sign up under your faculty advisors section (unique number for each faculty research team).
 After the first two years (or completion of PDRP), it is no longer necessary to register for research seminar; however, most advisors expect their students to continue attending until the end of the program.